Karbala: Early modern

-Like Najaf, the city suffered from severe water shortages that were only resolved in the early 18th century by building a dam at the head of the Husayniyya Canal.
-In 1737, the city replaced Isfahan in Iran as the main centre of Shia scholarship.
-In the mid-eighteenth century it was dominated by the dean of scholarship, Yusuf Al Bahrani, a key proponent of the Akhbari tradition of Shia thought, until his death in 1772, after which the more state-centric Usuli school became more influential.
+During the period of Ottoman Iraq, Karbala, like Najaf, suffered from severe water shortages that were only resolved in the early 18th century by building a dam at the head of the Husayniyya Canal.
+In 1737, the city replaced Isfahan in Iran as the main center of Shia scholarship.
+In the mid-eighteenth century it was dominated by the dean of scholarship, Yusuf Al Bahrani, a key proponent of the Akhbari tradition of Shia thought, until he died in 1772, after which the more state-centric Usuli school became more influential.

 The Wahhabi sack of Karbala occurred on 21 April 1802 (1216 Hijri) (1801), under the rule of Abdul-Aziz bin Muhammad the second ruler of the First Saudi State, when 12,000 Wahhabi Muslims from Najd attacked the city of Karbala.
 The attack was coincident with the anniversary of Ghadir Khum event, or 10 Muharram.
 This fight left 3,000–5,000 deaths and the dome of the tomb of Husayn ibn Ali, was destroyed.
-The fight lasted for 8 hours.After the First Saudi State invasion, the city enjoyed semi-autonomy during Ottoman rule, governed by a group of gangs and mafia variously allied with members of the 'ulama.
+The fight lasted for 8 hours.

+After the First Saudi State invasion, the city enjoyed semi-autonomy during Ottoman rule, governed by a group of gangs and mafia variously allied with members of the 'ulama.
 In order to reassert their authority, the Ottoman army laid siege to the city.
 On January 13, 1843, Ottoman troops entered the city.
 Many of the city leaders fled leaving defense of the city largely to tradespeople.
 About 3,000 Arabs were killed in the city, and another 2,000 outside the walls (this represented about 15% of the city's normal population).
 The Turks lost 400 men.
 This prompted many students and scholars to move to Najaf, which became the main Shia religious centre.
 Between 1850 and 1903, Karbala enjoyed a generous influx of money through the Oudh Bequest.
 The Shia-ruled Indian Province of Awadh, known by the British as Oudh, had always sent money and pilgrims to the holy city.
 The Oudh money, 10 million rupees, originated in 1825 from the Awadh Nawab Ghazi-ud-Din Haider.
 One third was to go to his wives, and the other two-thirds went to holy cities of Karbala and Najaf.
 When his wives died in 1850, the money piled up with interest in the hands of the British East India Company.
 The EIC sent the money to Karbala and Najaf per the wives' wishes, in the hopes of influencing the Ulama in Britain's favor.
 This effort to curry favor is generally considered to have been a failure.

 In 1915, Karbala was the scene of an uprising against the Ottoman Empire.
 In 1928, an important drainage project was carried out to relieve the city of unhealthy swamps, formed between Hussainiya and the Bani Hassan Canals on the Euphrates.